20+ Best Things to Do at Woodbine Beach 2023

 Lots of people love coming to the beach to go stand-up paddleboarding (SUP).
 If you have your own board, it’s easy to walk directly into the water and enjoy a relaxing paddle along the lake.

-Also located in Kew Gardens is an outdoor ice skating rink perfect for pleasure skating and hockey in the winter.
+This outdoor ice skating rink is perfect for pleasure skating and hockey in the winter.
 The rink is also used for ball hockey, box lacrosse, and pickleball in the spring and summer.
 The city of Toronto posts the rink schedule annually on its website.

 Woodbine Beach FAQ